-If one of your goals (for the New Year or in general) is to dedicate more time to a creative passion, here’s how to do it: find a system for external accountability.
+If one of your goal is to dedicate more time to a creative passion, here’s how to do it: find a system for external accountability.

 To close the gap between the ideal self and the actual self, most of us have hobbies we would like to take more seriously or spend more time on.
 I imagine my ideal self as a bilingual, well-read yoga teacher who has written a novel or two.
 Maybe your ideal self can play the guitar, works as a professional photographer, or performs stand-up comedy.
 Whatever your passion, it can be hard to fit these kinds of activities into our daily lives.

 How many times have we set a goal and failed to stick to it?
 Goals like “I’m going to write more” don’t work if they lack a concrete plan for action.
 Even when you make a concrete plan (“I’m going to spend 20 minutes writing every day”), it can be hard to prioritize time spent promoting your personal joy and satisfaction.
 The demands of work, chores, family, and friends always supersede.
 How can you “hold yourself accountable?”

 For me, the trick is to not hold myself accountable, but rather find someone or something else to do it for me.
 If I want to spend more time writing, I have to have some kind of external system in place to reward or punish my behavior.
 This external system must consist of the following:

 2) Rewards for meeting the deadlines, or consequences for failing to meet them.

 So, where do you find these deadlines and rewards/consequences?
 Again, the key is that they have to be external.
 Promising yourself you will post new photos to your photography blog every week by Friday at 7 pm establishes a specific, measurable goal with a deadline.
 But without an external reward or consequence, that kind of goal probably won’t last.
 Here are three ways to set up an external system that will help you achieve your goals: